-‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, Tony Beets Takes Revenge
+‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, And Tony Beets Takes Revenge

 “You can’t deny us water!”

-Tony, who appears to take great pleasure in Parker’s pain taunts his tenant.
+Tony, who appears to take great pleasure in Parker’s pain, taunts his tenant.

 “Why would I make it easy on you?”

-Parker and Rick Ness “hatch a daring plan” and decide to haul pay dirt back from the Mud Hole to Big Red–but he needs to take the big trucks through Tony’s camp to do so.
+Parker and Rick Ness “hatch a daring plan” and decide to haul pay dirt back from the Mud Hole to Big Red, but he needs to take the big trucks through Tony’s camp to do so.

 In planning it, even Parker knows that this may be a bust.